 FEIM does not sell non-public personal information or share non-public personal information for cross-context behavioral advertising.
-We will not share information we collect about you with nonaffiliates, except as permitted by California law and described above.

-While the law of certain jurisdictions provides residents of those states with data rights in some circumstances, the state protections do not apply to personal information collected about current or former investors whose information is protected by federal financial privacy law under the Gramm Leach Bliley Act and the SEC's Reg S-P.
+While the law of certain jurisdictions provides residents of those states with data rights in some circumstances, the state protections do not apply to personal information collected about current or former investors whose information is protected by federal financial privacy law under the Gramm Leach Bliley Act and the SEC's Regulation S-P.